rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 ## Summary

-We have gone through an example of Fastlane as a powerful free tool for automating our mobile app build and release processes, and GitHub Actions as a good CICD system that can integrate with Fastlane to trigger our pipelines automatically and in a secure environment.
-We have also seen an easy way for turning our spare Macs into build servers.
+We have gone through an example of how to automate our mobile app deployment using Fastlane, a powerful free tool specifically designed for this, and showcased GitHub Actions as a good CICD system that can integrate with Fastlane to trigger our pipelines automatically and in a secure environment.
+We have also seen an easy way of turning our spare Macs into build servers.

 You can find complete working examples in our Open Source boilerplate projects, [iOS Base](https://github.com/rootstrap/ios-base) and [React Native Base](https://github.com/rootstrap/react-native-base).